How the Hell Do Guns Work on 'Westworld'?

 Withholding key info is a common theme on Westworld.
-Think about the train, the Man in Black, Arnold, that bird, and so many other head-scratchers -- it's a long and weird list.
-Though such coyness is usually more of a strength than a detriment (show don't tell!), something continues to puzzle us: the guns.
+Think about the Man in Black, Arnold, that one bird -- it's been a long, weird list.
+Though such coyness is usually more of a strength than a detriment (show don't tell!), something continues to puzzle us to an almost frustrating degree: the guns.

+Are the weapons real?
 How do the bullets work?
 What happens if a guest shoots at another guest?
-Are the weapons even real?
-With Dolores able to fire pistols and the increasing likelihood of a gun-related twist popping up in the second half of Season 1, we figured now's the time to pick through dialogue, interviews, show lore, and fan theories to get to the bottom of this enduring mystery.
+With the Delos automata abandoning their narrative loops, firing pistols, and killing guests at will, we figured now's the time to pick through dialogue, interviews, show lore, and fan theories to get to the bottom of this enduring mystery.

 In the film, guns aren't supposed to fire when pointed at humans.
 As James Brolin's Logan-esque character explains, "The gun has a sensing device.
 It won't fire at anything with a high body temperature -- only something cold, like a machine."
 The guns in HBO's Westworld are more complex.